mg126e/Project_Backend/design/updated_functional_design.md

            - *Requires:* The user is not verified yet.
            - *Effects:* Generates and sends a new code, updates the stored code and timestamp.
    - **Notes:**
        - When `register` is called in PasswordAuthentication, it also triggers `register` in EmailVerification to send the verification email.
+The sync will account for this.
        - The user cannot become active or log in until their email is verified.

+- **PasswordAuthentication**
    - **Purpose:** Associate usernames and passwords with user identities for authentication, limiting access to known users.
    - **Principle:** If a user registers with a unique username and password, they can subsequently authenticate with those credentials and will consistently be treated as the same user.
        - **State:**